thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 methods are repeating the following pattern:

 - Select an option
-- Wait for some other select element's options to load
+- Wait for some other SELECT element's options to load

-This pattern comes up a lot in forms with select elements whose option values are dynamically genereated.
+This pattern comes up a lot in forms with SELECT elements whose option values are dynamically genereated.

 We can refactor this pattern out into something more generic.

 The *get\_state\_select*, *get\_district\_select* and *get\_state\_select* methods
-can all be implemented using a generic *get_select* method that takes the xpath of the select element as an argument.
+can all be implemented using a generic *get_select* method that takes the xpath of the SELECT element as an argument.

 {% highlight python %}
 def get_select(self, xpath):